 What is GDPR?

-In 2016, the European Commission approved and adopted the new General Data Protection Regulation (GDPR) that will be effective on May 25, 2018.
+In 2016, the European Commission approved and adopted the new General Data Protection Regulation (GDPR) that later came into effect on May 25, 2018.

 GDPR dictates requirements on how companies should use indviduals' data that they process.
 It also imposes greater fines in case of breach.

-The new law applies to all the organizations that process personal data of EU residents, even if you're outside EU.
+The law applies to all the organizations that process personal data of EU residents, even if you're outside the EU.
 These regulations apply to both data controllers and data processors.

 In case of non-compliance with GDPR, organizations will face fines of up to €20 million or 4% of annual global turnover.